sishii0418/ug_dissertation_for_coding_sample/README.md

-# ug_dissertation_for_coding_sample
+# Undergraduate Dissertation for Writing and Coding Samples

+**✨️Writing sample is in `draft/draft.pdf`.
+Coding samples are in the `codes/` folder.**

-Writing and coding samples from my undergraduate dissertation at the University of Edinburgh.
+Writing and coding samples from my undergraduate dissertation at the University of Edinburgh, written in the year 2024-2025.

 Title: Jobless Unemployed Workers and Temporary Layoff Workers on Search and Not on Search for a New Job in the US Labour Market
 Supervisor: Prof Jesper Bagger